chart

 representations of datasets with all sorts of customization capabilities.
 Taipy

-exposes the Plotly components through the chart
+exposes the Plotly components through the chart control and heavily depends on

 the underlying implementation.